Tribeca, be damned…

 All that has been achieved since 2020 is the run-down look that had started after the crash in 2008 accelerated – a dead zone.

-Of course, Castlebrook will blame the pandemic, the restructuring of finances the world over, the end of the need for giant office space, and the good old don’t need to shower as much, Work from Home.
+Of course, Castlebrooke will blame the pandemic, the restructuring of finances the world over, the end of the need for giant office space, and the good old don’t need to shower as much, Work from Home.
 But the pandemic changed everything, for everyone, so it’s easy to blame the pandemic.
 (Like the Tories blame everything on labour pre-2010, without fail, still.)

 None of this needed to happen.
 We were sold a pup.